 Discover more spooky science about bats with our Top 10 Bat Facts.

 Masters of Disguise

 Something with the name flannel moth might evoke images of comfort and warmth during the winter months.
-And as caterpillars they certainly don’t look like they could cause anyone much discomfort—they look like cute little fuzzy huggable (yes, huggable!) bugs.
-But according to Deborah, the caterpillars more closely resemble the terror of the fictional tribbles on Star Trek than innocent aspiring moths.
+And as caterpillars they certainly don’t look like they could cause anyone much discomfort.
+But these cute, fuzzy bugs may be the Jekyll and Hyde of the forest.
 Each of the caterpillar’s hairs has venomous spines that cause a stinging, painful rash and welts when anything—or anyone—comes in contact with them.
-Deborah learned this firsthand.
-“I rarely get scared in the woods, but I thought something was attacking me,” she says.
-“I’ll never forget it.
-This is the forest ghoul I’m most scared of.”
-Flannel moths are common throughout this region and feed on deciduous trees, such as oaks.
+Flannel moths are common throughout the southern and eastern United States and feed on deciduous trees, such as oaks.

-Black-crowned night herons also live throughout this region and haunt the woods in their own special way.
-They appear to wear a dark cloak and sit sort of hunched over, waiting for small fish, crayfish, and frogs to swim by in the middle of the night, terrorizing the usual nightcrawlers.
-Night hikes and camping can quickly turn creepy when these birds call—according to Deborah, they make a jarring noise that sounds like “quark” and pierces the quiet of night.
+Black-crowned night herons haunt the woods in their own special way.
+They appear to sit hunched over, wearing a dark cloak, waiting for small fish, crayfish and frogs to swim by.
+Night hikes and camping can quickly turn creepy when these birds call.
+They make a jarring noise that and pierces the quiet of night.